-Noncontrolling interests primarily consist of amounts related to Edgewater's management vehicles that the Company is deemed to control but not own and the amount attributable to LAZ-MD Holdings' ownership interest in the net income of Lazard Group.
+Noncontrolling interests primarily relate to the amount attributable to Edgewater's management vehicles that the Company is deemed to control but not own.
 See Note 11 of Notes to Condensed Consolidated Financial Statements for information regarding the Company's noncontrolling interests.